A Novel Generator with Auxiliary Branch for Improving GAN Performance: Experimental Results

-In order to show the effectiveness of the proposed method when synthesizing images on challenging datasets, we trained the network using the LSUN-church and LSUN-tower datasets.
+To show the effectiveness of the proposed method when synthesizing images on challenging datasets, we trained the network using the LSUN-church and LSUN-tower datasets.
 Specifically, on the LSUN-church and -tower datasets, the network is trained by following the experimental setting for GAN.
-As shown in Table~\ref{table4}, the proposed method exhibited the notable performance compared to the conventional methods by a large margin.
+As shown in Table~\ref{table4}, the proposed method exhibited a notable performance compared to the conventional methods by a large margin.
 That means the proposed method is also effective to generate the image with the complex scene.
 Moreover, we trained the network using the tiny-ImageNet dataset, following the experimental setting for cGAN.
 Since we already proved that the performance improvement is not due to the lucky weight initialization in Tables~\ref{table2},~\ref{table3} and~\ref{table4}, we trained the network a single time from scratch on the tiny-ImageNet dataset.
 Instead, to show the superiority of the proposed method more reliably, we drew a graph representing the FID and IS scores over training iterations.
 As shown in Figs.~\ref{fig:fig_fid} and~\ref{fig:fig_is}, the proposed method consistently outperformed the conventional methods, \ie SNGAN and BigGAN, during the training procedure.
 The final FID and IS scores are summarized in Table~\ref{table:table5}.
 Fig.~\ref{fig_gen} shows the samples of the generated images.
-As shown in Fig.~\ref{fig_gen}, the proposed method is effective to synthesize the images with complex scenes.
-Based on these results, we concluded that the proposed method can generate visually pleasing images on the challenging datasets.
+This results show that proposed method is effective in synthesizing images with complex scenes.
+Based on these results, we concluded that the proposed method can generate visually pleasing images on challenging datasets.